To keep your skis like new, prevent oxidation of the bases and edges.

 - Before skiing in the fall, scrape off the (soft) storage wax and iron in a coat of harder or all-purpose glide wax suitable for winter snow.

 HERE'S A CHEATER HINT: If you don’t have an iron or wax, consider getting a ski tune before storing your skis for the summer.
 If you choose this route, ask the shop to dry the skis thoroughly, clean them, repair any damage and polish the edges.
 This is a good time to have the bases stone-ground.
 Early winter snow is colder than late spring snow, so ask the shop for a fine, cold-snow structure that will be appropriate for the colder temperature of early winter.

-Alternatively, if you own a pair of Wagner Skis, you can send them to us for a summer spa tune.
+Alternatively, if you own a pair of Wagner Skis, you can send them to us for a summer Spa Tune.
 We will restore your skis to their original factory condition (or as close as possible).
-Our spa tune is $160 and includes the following:
+Our spa tunes are $160 and includes the following:

 - Repair any base damage

 - Grind skis flat

 - Restore the factory structure to the bases